Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (702) 872-5486 | Website

 Mount Charleston is a great place to escape the heat of the Las Vegas desert.
-During the summer seasons, it is around 30 degrees cooler than the rest of Las Vegas, and during the winter, there is almost always snow on the mountains.
-The snow that piles makes for a bunch of exciting winter activities like skiing, sledding, or snowboarding in Lee Canyon.
+During the summer seasons, it is around 30 degrees cooler than the rest of the city.
+Plus, there is almost always snow on the mountains in the winter.

 Barx Parx is an indoor dog park with a bar and literally a life saver for my dog Charli and I during the summer.